Skip to content

 UW and the Tulalip Tribal Court

-While the Tribal Court Practicum is only in its fourth year, the partnership between the Tulalip Tribal Court and UW spans over 20 years.
+While the practicum is only in its fourth year, the partnership between the Tulalip Tribal Court and UW School of Law spans over 20 years.
+In 2002, the Tulalip Tribes sought a partnership with the Native American Law Center at the UW School of Law to address their need for legal representation.

 “It’s a good place for students to learn, and it includes so much that isn’t taught in our high schools and our graduate institutions,” she says.
-“It became a passion for me to center tribal governmental structures and tribal sovereignty, along with the concept of holistic public defense in order to share that with the School of Social Work students.”
+“It became a passion for me to center tribal governmental structures and tribal sovereignty, along with the concept of holistic public defense, in order to share that with the School of Social Work students.”

 To enroll in the Tribal Court Practicum, please contact Associate Teaching Professor Stan de Mello at the Office of Field Education.